andersfr/zig-lsp/README.md

 Note: The extension assumes that `zig-lsp` is in your path.
 This corresponds to the `server` component of this project.

+Credits: This is a fork from https://github.com/gernest/vscode-zig with minimal additions.

 #### Atom IDE
 Will be posted once a proper language-zig package exists.